remotv/remo-web-client/README.md

 ```

 IMPORTANT!
 Disable tracking for overrides.js, never ever commit any changes to the overrides.js file.<br>
+If your IDE is tracking changes to overrides.js, run this command:

 ```
 git update-index --assume-unchanged src/config/overrides.js